Generic selectors

 Repentance and forgiveness are critical to our relationship with God and our brothers and sisters in Christ.
 Anyone who does not have a humble and contrite heart and strive to show agape love to others will not be in the Kingdom.
 While it may not be possible for relationships to continue between people as they were before a serious offense or betrayal, we must strive to reconcile as much as possible or prudent.

 Remember the popular saying, “What would Jesus do?”
-That has always been the wrong question—because God’s thoughts and ways are so much higher than ours (Isaiah 55:9) that we cannot easily answer that question.
+That has always been the wrong question—because God’s thoughts and ways are so much higher than ours (Isa.
+55:9) that we cannot easily answer that question.
 The right question a true Christian should ask is, “How can I show agape love to others?”
 There is nothing more difficult than dealing with offenses, but the reward is eternal.
 The trials and sufferings of this life are nothing compared to the day of our redemption when we will hear, “Well done, good and faithful servant!
-Because you were faithful and loved much, enter into the joy of your Lord” (paraphrased from Matthew 25:23 and Luke 7:47).
+Because you were faithful and loved much, enter into the JOY of your Lord” (paraphrased from Matt.
+25:23 and Luke 7:47).

 (This is for public comments.
 For private comments, use the form on the Contact page.)